Emergent entanglement phase transitions in non-Hermitian Aubry-Andr\'e-Harper chains: periodic boundary conditions

 \section{periodic boundary conditions}

 In this section, we discuss the case of PBCs.
 In Fig.~\ref{F4}(a) we show the entanglement entropy $S_{L/2}$ as a function of $\lambda$ for different system sizes $L$.
-In the absence of quasiperiodic potential, it has been demonstrated in Ref.~\cite{KKawabata2023} that the entanglement entropy satisfies the logarithmic relation $S_{L/2}=\frac{1}{3}\log L$ with system size $L$.
-For $\lambda<0.7$, the entanglement entropy satisfies the logarithmic law [also see Fig.~\ref{F4}(b)].
-For $\lambda>0.7$, the skin effect makes the entanglement entropy follow the area law.
+In the absence of quasiperiodic potential, it has been demonstrated in Ref.~\cite{KKawabata2023,KLi2023} that the entanglement entropy satisfies the logarithmic relation $S_{L/2}=\frac{1}{3}\log L$ with system size $L$.
+When $\lambda<0.7$, the entanglement entropy still satisfies the logarithmic law [see inset of Fig.~\ref{F4}(b)].
+For $\lambda>0.7$, the Anderson localization makes the entanglement entropy follow the area law.
 However, at the critical point $\lambda=0.7$, the entanglement entropy increases as the system size increases, forming a distinct peak.
 In Fig.~\ref{F4}(b), we show the entanglement entropy as a function of $L$ for different $\lambda$.
-In the inset, we fit $m$ on the critical point by $S\propto L^m$, which still almost keeps the volume law.
+We fit $m$ on the critical point by $S\propto L^m$ and $m=0.877\pm 0.027$ still almost keeps the volume law.
 Furthermore, in Fig.~\ref{F4}(c), we present the entanglement entropy $S_{L/2}$ as a function of $L$ for critical line (the darker the color the smaller the $\gamma$), and the fitted values of $m$ are shown in Fig.~\ref{F4}(d).
 It can be observed that the introduction of asymmetric hopping $\gamma$ slightly suppresses the growth of entanglement but almost maintains the volume law.
-Under PBCs, the increase of the quasiperiodic strength induces an entanglement phase transition of the log-area law, which is the same conclusion as in Ref.~\cite{TOrito2023}.
+Under PBCs, the increase of the quasiperiodic strength induces an entanglement phase transition of the log-area law, which is the same conclusion as in Ref.~\cite{Torito2023}.